What Can Someone Do With Your ID?

 Some states allow citizens to place a “Verify ID” flag on their driver’s license number.
 This tells police that your ID has been compromised or stolen.
 So if the criminals get pulled over with your driver’s license number, law enforcement will see the flag on your record and ask for two or more pieces of identification to prove that they’re you.

-You may also want to request an official copy of your driving record each year going forward.
+You may also want to request an official copy of your driving record each year going forward and check for car title scams.
 This will alert you to any tickets issued under your name, traffic stops you were never present for, and other outstanding violations.

 Alert Your Local Law Enforcement